List of atmospheric pressure records in Europe: United Kingdom

-United Kingdom monthly maximum figures for atmospheric pressure
+Ireland and United Kingdom monthly maximum figures for atmospheric pressure

 († note the value of 1054.7 reported in some literature is an incorrect conversion.)

-United Kingdom list of atmospheric pressure over 1050 hPa
+Ireland and United Kingdom list of atmospheric pressure over 1050 hPa

 In the period of instrumental measurement the atmospheric pressure has exceeded 1048 hPa somewhere over the United Kingdom and Ireland on 18 occasions.
 On 10 of these times, the pressure exceeded 1050 hPa.
 Intense high pressure is usually seen during midwinter with eight of the 10 occasions where 1050 hPa has been exceeded occurring in January.

 Pressure values have been recorded to have exceeded 1050 hPa in all areas of the UK and Ireland except south east England, though values close to this are documented from January 1882 and January 1905.
 To which high pressure in January 2020 saw a value of 1049.6 at Heathrow Airport measured, which is thought to be likely the highest pressure seen in the region with records back to 1692.

-United Kingdom monthly minimum figures for atmospheric pressure
+United Kingdom and Ireland monthly minimum figures for atmospheric pressure

-Cyclone Oratia is estimated to have reached a low of 941 hPa in peer reviewed literature, though the lowest pressure occurred between Aberdeen and Norway over the North Sea and is not a land-based observation.
-The lowest land-based reported UK pressure during this storm was recorded from RAF Fylingdales at 951.2 hPa.
+Cyclone Oratia is estimated to have reached a low of 941 hPa in peer-reviewed literature, though the lowest pressure occurred between Aberdeen and Norway over the North Sea and is not a land-based observation.
+The lowest land-based reported UK pressure during this storm, of 951.2 hPa, was recorded at RAF Fylingdales.

 On 7 September 1995, Scilly Isles, reported a low pressure of 966 hPa.
 The lowest minimum recorded values for the months May to August lie within 0.5 of 968 hPa.

-The 20th Century low pressure record in the UK occurred on 20 December 1982 at Sule Skerry it may have dropped as low as 936 mbar.
+The 20th century low pressure record in the UK occurred on 20 December 1982 at Sule Skerry: it may have dropped as low as 936 hPa.